rzhalsa/seashell/README.md

 # seashell
-SeaShell is a custom UNIX shell written for my Operating Systems class.
+SeaShell is a custom Linux shell written for my Operating Systems class.
 The name SeaShell was chosen by my professor, Drue Coles.

 SeaShell supports the following features: